 Progress against the strategic plan is being measured against a performance indicator suite mapped against each theme and with targets for each indicator over the period of the plan.
 Progress against the key performance indicator (KPI) subset is monitored by the Board of Governors at each meeting and strategies put in place to address areas where progress is not in line with targets.
-The KPI subset comprises 14 indicators organised under 8 areas and are shown below together with an overview of performance in 2018/19:
+The KPI subset comprises 14 indicators organised under 8 areas and performance in 2019/20 is commented on in the Highlights and Performance in the Year section.